mblarsen/laravel-repository/README.md

 }
 ```

-You can achive the same with the base repository, but of course then you would
+You can achieve the same with the base repository, but of course then you would
 have to repeat the setup every time:

 ```